-Combine everything in heatproof dish and place in the Instant Pot with a cup water and a trivet underneath.
+Combine everything in a heatproof dish and place in the Instant Pot with cup water and a trivet underneath.

 STEP 2.
 No need to cover the oatmeal dish with foil.
 Simply seal the lid and set the Instant Pot on Manual/Pressure Cook for 8 minutes at HIGH pressure with natural pressure release.
 Once done, the oatmeal will look somewhat separated but don’t panic!
 Simply stir through and it will be just perfect.
 The whole process will take about 25 minutes so I like to do this first thing in the morning before I jump in the shower.

 If you’re using another type of oats (steel-cut or quick, check out this post on different timings for a pot-in-pot method)